 Learn more about the requirements for the BA degree.

-The ABET-accredited Bachelor of Science in Electrical Engineering (BSEE) is organized around a core of required courses and a selection of elective courses from four specialization areas:
+The ABET-accredited Bachelor of Science in Electrical and Computer Engineering (BSECE) is organized around a core of required courses and a selection of elective courses from four specialization areas:

 - Computer Engineering